Plants that can be found growing wild along South Florida’s coastal trails – a guide with pictures, descriptions and general informations.

-The name, Seven Year Apple, is a reflection of the long ripening time of the fruits which takes 10 months and is only produced by female trees.
-Genipa clusiifolia averages a height and width of 10 feet.
+The name, Seven Year Apple, is a reflection of the long ripening time of the fruits which takes 10 month and is only produced by female trees.
+Genipa clusiifolia avaerages a height and width of 10 feet.
 The leaves are glossy, leathery, and clustered near the branch tips.
 The fruits are first green then yellow then spotted brown and finally black.

 The Grey Nickernut or Gray Nickernut is a thorny vine-like shrub that grows wild along south Florida beaches.
-It has clusters of two-seeded spiny pods.
-“Nicker” is an old English name for marble and the marblelike nickernut seeds are commonly strung into necklaces in the Caribbean, Mexico and Central America.
+It has clusters of two-deeded spiny pods.
+“Nicker” is an old English name for marble and the marble like nickernut seeds are commonly strung into necklaces in the Caribbean, Mexico and Central America.
 The seeds are smooth and shiny.

 Yellow Necklace Pod